 Merrett Carabarin, M.A., CCC-SLP

 Merrett earned her master's degree in Communicative Disorder and Sciences from San Jose State University.
 Merrett has experience providing treatment in a public-school setting where she had exposure to Autism Spectrum Disorder, Developmental Delays, Speech-Language Impairments, social cognition groups, and various syndromes.
 During Merrett’s time working in public schools, she learned how to provide effective treatment and target each child’s goals in a group setting while working alongside Alissa Tone.
 Merrett also has experience working in a clinical private practice setting where she had exposure to childhood apraxia of speech, Rubinstein Taybi Syndrome, visually impaired, oral motor and sensory disorders, behavioral impairments, social cognition, Autism Spectrum Disorder, ADHD, Speech and language delays, and various syndromes.
-Merrett has experience working with children that have sensory or oral motor deficiencies during feeding.
-This is an area Merrett is eager to focus on and continue to educate herself in throughout her career.
+Merrett has experience working with children that have sensory or oral motor deficiencies.
 Merrett continues to use evidence-based practice when treating all of her clients in order to provide the most effective therapy.
 During her experience, Merrett learned how to provide her clients with their desired sensory needs (e.g., deep pressure, rocking motion, oral input, etc..) in order to help her clients, focus and elicit as much language as possible in each session.